-- R-4.
-Initiation under an Arbitration Provision in a Contract - (a) Arbitration under an arbitration provision in a contract shall be initiated in the following manner: - (i) The initiating party (the "claimant") shall, within the time period, if any, specified in the contract(s), give to the other party (the "respondent") written notice of its intention to arbitrate (the "demand"), which demand shall contain a statement setting forth the nature of the dispute, the names and addresses of all other parties, the amount involved, if any, the remedy sought, and the hearing locale requested. - (ii) The claimant shall file at any office of the AAA two copies of the demand and two copies of the arbitration provisions of the contract, together with the appropriate filing fee as provided in the schedule included with these rules. - (iii) The AAA shall confirm notice of such filing to the parties. - (b) A respondent may file an answering statement in duplicate with the AAA within 15 days after confirmation of notice of filing of the demand is sent by the AAA.
+(d) Arbitration shall be initiated in the following manner:

+(i) The initiating party (the "claimant") shall, within the time period, if any, specified in the contract(s), give to the other party (the "respondent") written notice of its intention to arbitrate (the "demand"), which demand shall contain a statement setting forth the nature of the dispute, the names and addresses of all other parties, the amount involved, if any, the remedy sought, and the hearing locale requested.

+(ii) The claimant shall file at any office of the AAA one copy of the demand and one copy of the arbitration provision of the contract, together with the appropriate filing fee as provided in the schedule included with these rules.

+(iii) The AAA shall confirm notice of such filing to the parties.

+(e) A respondent may file an answering statement in duplicate with the AAA within 15 days after confirmation of notice of filing of the demand is sent by the AAA.
 The respondent shall, at the time of any such filing, send a copy of the answering statement to the claimant.
 If a counterclaim is asserted, it shall contain a statement setting forth the nature of the counterclaim, the amount involved, if any, and the remedy sought.
 If a counterclaim is made, the party making the counterclaim shall forward to the AAA with the answering statement the appropriate fee provided in the schedule included with these rules.

-- (c) If no answering statement is filed within the stated time, respondent will be deemed to deny the claim.
-Failure to file an answering statement shall not operate to delay the arbitration. - (d) When filing any statement pursuant to this section, the parties are encouraged to provide descriptions of their claims in sufficient detail to make the circumstances of the dispute clear to the arbitrator.
+(f) If no answering statement is filed within the stated time, respondent will be deemed to deny the claim.
+Failure to file an answering statement shall not operate to delay the arbitration.

+(g) When filing any statement pursuant to this section, the parties are encouraged to provide descriptions of their claims in sufficient detail to make the circumstances of the dispute clear to the arbitrator.